 Finding quality, affordable student housing while studying in the Netherlands can be difficult.
 It is very crowded in the Netherlands, especially in the big cities such as Amsterdam, Hague, Rotterdam, and Utrecht, and famous student cities such as Leiden and Groningen suffer from shortages.
 It is common for Dutch students to have problems finding accommodation near their university.

-Accommodation in the Netherlands is expensive and it is important to remember to also consider additional costs, such as the deposit, gas, water and electricity the price.
-Also keep in mind are that most leases run for six months to a year, and you must know whether room/apartment is furnished or unfurnished.
+Accommodation in the Netherlands is expensive and it is important to remember to also consider additional costs, such as the deposit, gas, water, and electricity the price.
+Also, keep in mind are that most leases run for six months to a year, and you must know whether a room/apartment is furnished or unfurnished.

 It is common to have your independent room as a student in the Netherlands, depending on the accommodation.
-You may have to share the kitchen, living room, shower and lavatory with other students however.
+You may have to share the kitchen, living room, shower, and lavatory with other students, however.
 If you have a problem with men and women living together in a shared house you need to advise the appropriate party since it is common for men and women to live together in the Netherlands.
-Private rentals costs €710.68 (according to the House Value Rating System) which is the most common option for expats.
+Private rentals cost €710.68 (according to the House Value Rating System) which is the most common option for expats.

 Some useful housing websites